thornoe/GreenGDP/README.md

 ### How to run the script tool in ArcGIS Pro

-One will need to have [ArcGIS Pro](https://www.esri.com/en-us/arcgis/products/arcgis-pro/overview) installed and up to date.
+[ArcGIS Pro](https://www.esri.com/en-us/arcgis/products/arcgis-pro/overview) must be installed and up to date.

 1. Click the green `Clone or download` button at the top right corner of this GitHub page ^^
 2. Within the downloaded `gnnp` folder, go to the `gis` folder and open `waterbodies.aprx` with ArcGIS Pro.
 3. In the `Catalog Pane`, open `Toolboxes` > `waterbodies.tbx` > `WaterbodiesScriptTool`.
 Select the `gis` folder and `Run` the script.

+### Output

+Besides the map book [streams.pdf], the script tool creates two longitudinal datasets for streams. [streams_DVFI_longitudinal.csv] is for DVFI index and [streams_DVFI_longitudinal.csv] is for the ecological status.
+They should be opened with `pandas.read_csv()` in Python rather than with Excel.

 ### Update with the most recent data